jchanunhs/EzPassWebVersion/README.md

 - After customer issue is resolved, admin must click on the finish link in the navbar to clear customer information from session before dealing with another customer.

 This web application uses session authentication.
-- Customer has not logged in if Username = null.
-- Customer has not created profile if CID is null.
-- Admin has not logged in AdminID is null.
+- Stores Username, Password and CustomerID when user is logged on and created password.
+- Stores Username and Password when user is logged on and needs to create a profile.
-- Admin does not have a case if the AdminCIDInput is null.
+- Stores AdminID when Admin is logged in.

-- When customer logs in and created profile - we save their username and customer id in session.-
-- When when customer logs in and have not created their profile - we save their username and name in the session.
-- When admin logs in - we save their AdminID
-- When admin logs in and is currently working on a customer case - we save the AdminID and CustomerID.
+- Stores AdminID and CustomerID when Admin is currently working on a customer case.